Zdravko Kuzmanović: After loan

 Under trainer Marcel Koller Basel won the Swiss Cup in the 2018–19 season.
 In the first round, Basel beat FC Montlingen 3–0, in the second round Echallens Région 7–2 and in the round of 16 Winterthur 1–0.
-In the quarter finals Sion were defeated 4–2 after extra time and in the semi finals Zürich were defeated 3–1.
+In the quarter-finals Sion were defeated 4–2 after extra time and in the semi-finals Zürich were defeated 3–1.
 All these games were played away from home.
 The final was held on 19 May 2019 in the Stade de Suisse Wankdorf Bern against Thun.
 Striker Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the end result was 2–1 for Basel.
 Kuzmanović played in four cup games and scored a goal in the semi-final against Zürich.

 On 12 June 2020 the club announced that the contract with Kuzmanovic would not be prolonged.
 Between the years 2005 to 2007 and again from 2015 to 2020 Kuzmanovic played a total of 131 games for Basel scoring a total of 12 goals.
 62 of these games were in the Swiss Super League, 12 in the Swiss Cup, two in the Champions League, 14 in the UEFA Europa League and 41 were friendly games.
 He scored five goals in the domestic league, three in the domestic cup, two in the UEFA Cup and the other two were scored during the test games.
+After that, Kuzmanović announced that he ended his playing career.